Wondering what to pack for Iceland in October?

-However, for shots next to the spray of waterfalls or in geothermal pools, or when it’s raining or you’re taking part in something active, you will need an action camera.
-I absolutely LOVE the AKASO Action Camera Brave 4.
-It’s much cheaper than the GoPro and I was really happy with the video quality.
-Check out the video of our Iceland trip below.
-Parts of this video were taken on my DSLR and parts on the AKASO.
+However, for shots next to the spray of waterfalls or in geothermal pools, or when it’s raining or you’re taking part in something active, you will need an action camera and we love the GoPro for family travel adventures.

 Stuff for the kids

 We rarely pack toys for our boys; they take up valuable packing space and are played with for all of 5 minutes.
 But we always take some crafty things.
 For this short trip to Iceland we packed for them: coloured pens, glue, paper, a CBEEBIES magazine each, and their Amazon Fire Tablets loaded with books, TV shows and games.